Frequently Asked Questions

 Why should I have the vaccine?

-- You will need two doses of the vaccine to get the best long-term protection from the virus; however you will have a significant level of protection after you received the first dose.
+- You will need two doses of the vaccine to get the best long-term protection from the virus; however you will have a significant level of protection after you receive the first dose.

 - This means it is important to continue following national restrictions and social distancing guidance including wearing a face covering in places where it’s hard to stay away from other people.